tqbf/dnssecmenot/PROJECT.md

 - [ ] Linting (`golangci-lint`)

 ### CI/CD & Deployment
-- [ ] Dockerfile (slim image) for service
+ - [x] Dockerfile (slim image) for service
  - [ ] Deployment docs / `Makefile`

 ## Continuous DNS Checking

-A scheduler (via `gocron`) will kick off a DNSSEC check job at a configurable interval (e.g., every 5 minutes).
+A ticker based scheduler kicks off a DNSSEC check job at a configurable interval.
 The job:
 1. Reads the list of tracked domains from the DB.
-2. For each domain, enqueues a DS record lookup task.
+2. Performs the DS record lookup sequentially.
-3. Worker pool performs lookups under a rate limiter.
-4. Persists timestamped results in `dns_checks`.
+3. Persists timestamped results in `dns_checks`.

 Failed lookups (timeouts, network errors) are retried once with exponential backoff.
 If a domain consistently fails 3 times, it is marked for manual review.